Corbin Carroll Preview, Player Props: Diamondbacks vs. Padres

 Corbin Carroll At The Plate

-- Carroll has an RBI in 40 of 114 games this season, with multiple RBI in 15 of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 34.8% of his games this year, Carroll has notched at least one RBI.
+In 15 of those games (13.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

+- He has scored in 53.0% of his games this year, with more than one run scored in 17.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.